samreetdhillon/modified-gravity-sim/readme.md

     visualizes trajectories, snapshots, histograms, and clustering overlays.

 - `examples/run_nbody.py`
-  - A small random N-body demonstration (default N=20) that reproduces the diagnostics and visualization pipeline for both force types before exploring Yukawa length-scale space.
+  - A small random N-body demonstration (default N=20) to show how the code behaves for a larger number of bodies.
+- Each example also runs the MOND configuration, logging diagnostics and plotting the matching trajectory, histogram, clustering, and energy traces.
+  Yukawa length-scale space.